Tehes/buckets/README.md

 # BUCKETS – Basketball Stat Battle

-**BUCKETS** is a simple, browser-based card game where you compete against the computer over four quarters.
-Each player is dealt random NBA player statistics and compares values such as points, rebounds, or assists.
-Whoever wins a head-to-head comparison earns points—after four quarters, the player with the highest score wins.
+**BUCKETS** is a simple, browser-based card game inspired by classic Quartett and Top Trumps.
+You and the computer take turns comparing random NBA player stats—like points, rebounds, or assists—over four quarters.
+Choose the best stat to win the round.
+Whoever has the highest score at the end wins the game.

 ## 🎮 How to Play